cedar-policy/rfcs/text/0076-entity-slice-validation.md

 Implementing levels is a non-trivial effort: We must update the Rust code for the validator of policies and entities, and the Lean code and proofs.
 We also must provide code to perform level-based slicing.

 ## Alternatives

+### Alternative: Entity Slicing using Data Tries

+[RFC 74, Entity Slicing using Data Tries](https://github.com/cedar-policy/rfcs/pull/74) proposes the idea of an _entity manifest_ to ease the task of entity slicing.
+This manifest is a trie-based data structure that expresses which entity attributes and ancestors are needed for each possible action.
+This data structure is strictly more precise than the concept of level, meaning that it may require less entity data to be provided.
+For example, the first part of our Basic Example in this RFC (policies 1, 2, and 4 of TinyTodo), the determined entity manifest would indicate that for the `GetList` action, you would need to provide `resource.owner`, `resource.readers`, `resource.editors` and the ancestors of `principal`.
+This is less data than would be retrieved by the slicing algorithm proposed here: These are level-1 valid policies, so the generic algorithm would acquire the same data given in the manifest but also more, e.g., the ancestors of `resource` and the attributes of `principal`.

+Entity manifests are less effective as a _prescriptive_ mechanism that aims to limit the shape of allowable policies.
+For example, a Cedar policy and entity storage service might like to disallow uploading policies whose entity data is expensive to retrieve in the worst case.
+With levels, such a service can upper-bound this work by blocking schemas with a level greater than a threshold, say 3.
+Validation will then ensure that uploaded policies respect this upper bound.
+Manifests are unwieldy as a specification mechanism, since they are specialized to particular entity definitions and name particular types and attributes, of which there could be many.
+They'd also have to be updated as types evolved over time, while a level-based specification is less likely to change.

+We believe that ultimately level-based validation and entity manifests should coexist.
+Level-based validation is used to bound entity retrieval work and prevent pathological policies, while entity manifests are used to more efficiently define the needed entity data.
+We could imagine a deployment strategy in which we accept this RFC and perform generic entity slicing as described here, and then later implement entity manifests, and start performing slicing using those instead.

 ### Alternative: Level as a validation parameter, not in the schema